 3. Use a Stencil

-Control is a big challenge when splattering paint, and a stencil can help!
+Control is a big challenge when splattering paint, but a stencil can help.
 It can be complex or simple (even as simple as a strip of masking tape), but make sure there’s plenty of positive space around it so the extra paint won’t get on your canvas.

 More Splatter Tips